Fredgroom/Mapify/README.md

 # Mapify theme

-A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+A WordPress starter theme for the Mapify Project forked from Underscores.

 ## Installation